Cherreads

 Joe arrived at lunch with three printed sheets, one badly stapled corner, and the expression of a man who had appointed himself chairman of an event nobody had formally authorised.

-"We currently have nineteen confirmed people," he announced, dropping the papers onto the mango table.
+"We currently have nineteen confirmed people," he announced, dropping the papers onto the mango table with a loud slap.
 "Which means transport has become a real mathematical problem and not just a vibes problem."

-The mango tree area was fuller than usual now that examinations were over.
-Students drifted between tables carrying lunch packs and revision books they were no longer opening seriously.
-The Year 13 social lines had begun dissolving into one larger shape — forms mixing more freely now that the structure holding them apart no longer mattered.
+The mango tree area was much fuller than usual now that examinations were completely over.
+Students drifted between the tables carrying plastic lunch packs and thick revision books that they were no longer opening with any serious intent.
+The rigid Year 13 social lines had begun dissolving into one larger, loose shape.
+Forms mixed far more freely now that the institutional structure holding them apart no longer seemed to matter.

-Bolu arrived midway through Joe's speech carrying two bottles of Coke and immediately asked whether anybody had confirmed food.
+Bolu arrived midway through Joe's speech carrying two condensation-covered bottles of Coke, immediately asking whether anybody had confirmed the food arrangements.

-"That was literally my first concern," he said, sitting opposite Mercy.
+"That was literally my first concern," Joe said, pulling up a chair opposite Mercy.
 "You people are discussing ferries like starvation isn't a real possibility."

 "It is exactly the benchmark society should aspire to."

-Femi appeared a few minutes later with two boys from Form C and slid into the remaining seats with the easy familiarity that had settled across Year 13 during the final term.
+Femi appeared a few minutes later accompanied by two boys from Form C, sliding into the remaining empty seats with the easy familiarity that had settled across the Year 13 group during their final term.

-"The house is available," he said.
+"The house is available," Femi said, leaning over the table.
 "My cousin confirmed yesterday."

-Joe pressed both hands together dramatically.
+Joe pressed both hands together dramatically, looking up at the sky.
 "You see?
 Progress.
 Momentum.
 Vision."

 "Leadership is isolating."

-Bisola sat beside Mercy listening to the conversation spread around the table in overlapping layers — ferry times, sleeping arrangements, music, cost splitting, who could bring speakers, who absolutely could not be trusted near a grill.
+Bisola sat quietly beside Mercy, listening to the conversation spread around the table in overlapping, chaotic layers.
+They discussed ferry times, sleeping arrangements, music playlists, cost splitting, who could bring extra speakers, and who absolutely could not be trusted anywhere near a hot grill.

 "You calculated the transport timing incorrectly."

-Joe looked horrified.
+Joe looked genuinely horrified.
 "That is not the point."

 "It became the point when the ferry schedule failed to align with your departure assumptions."